Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Our sample of filament galaxies

 Among the 69 sources observed in HI at Nan\c{c}ay, 58 are part of our sample of 245 filament galaxies.
-The HI results for the remaining 11 are reported separately at the bottom of the Table.
-While having been observed by us in HI at Nan\c{c}ay, these sources have not been observed in CO with our IRAM-30m campaign.
+The HI results for the remaining 11 are reported separately at the bottom of the Table. { These galaxies were initially included as targets of our observational campaign.} However, while having been observed by us in HI at Nan\c{c}ay, they have not been observed in CO with our IRAM-30m campaign.
 We checked that they do not have CO observations from the literature either.
-Therefore, we preferred not to include them in our main sample of filament galaxies.
-In Fig.~\ref{fig:Nancay_HI_spectra} we report the HI spectra, and the Gaussian fits of the HI lines, for all 48 sources out of the 69 observed at Nan\c{c}ay with secure (46) or tentative (2) HI detections.
-For the remaining 21 sources we set 3$\sigma$ upper limits at 300~km~s$^{-1}$ resolution, similarly to what we have for the upper limits in CO (Sect.~\ref{sec:CO_IRAM30m_observations}).
+Therefore, we preferred not to include them in our main sample of filament galaxies{, which comprises filament sources observed in both atomic and molecular gas.
+We also verified {a posteriori} that only 6 out of the 11 sources are part of the filamentary structures considered in this work, as follows.
+UGC~06326, PGC~034951, PGC~2139858, and PGC~035474 are within the{ Coma Berenices Filament}, while PGC~2578846 and NGC~6149 belong to the { Draco and Serpens filaments,} respectively. } In Fig.~\ref{fig:Nancay_HI_spectra} we report the HI spectra for all 45 sources out of the 69 observed at Nan\c{c}ay with secure (44) or tentative (PGC~2333993) HI detections. { We smoothed the spectra according to the width of the detected signal.} For the remaining 24 sources, we set 3$\sigma$ upper limits{ at a resolution of 300~km~s$^{-1}$}, similarly to what we have{ done} for the upper limits in CO (Sect.~\ref{sec:CO_IRAM30m_observations}).